low-rb/low_type/README.md

 ### ⚠️ Important

 The `type()` method must be manually enabled via `LowType.config` because of the following requirements:
-- `TypeExpression`s are evaluated at *runtime* per instance (not once on *class load*) and will impact performance
+- `TypeExpression`s are evaluated at *runtime* per instance (not once on *class load*) and this will impact performance
 - Class methods `Array[]`/`Hash[]` are subclassed at runtime for the enumerable type syntax to work (but only for the class the `LowType` module is included in).
   While `LowType::Array/Hash` behave just like `Array/Hash`, equality comparisons may be affected in some situations
 - The `type()` method dynamically adds a `.with_type=()` method to your referenced instance

 ### `with_type=()`

-Keep in mind that you can still reassign `my_var` to reference another object of a different type, negating type checking.
+In Ruby you can still reassign `my_var` to reference another object of a different type, negating type checking.
 If you feel that a variable referencing an object should also control the type of that object on reassignment, then use `with_type`:

 ```ruby